 Long-term effects of steroids: Sometimes treatment for non-Hodgkin lymphoma involves taking steroids for a long time.
-This can have an effect on your body.
+The effects of this can include increased weight and lowered resistance to infection.

 You will notice that you put on weight, especially on your face, waist and shoulders.
+Your face will fill out and appear more rounded.

-You may also have a lowered resistance to infection.
+You may also be more likely to get infections.
 Try to avoid close contact with people who have colds, flu or any kind of infection while you are taking steroids.
-Do remember that all these side-effects are temporary and will gradually disappear once you are no longer taking steroids.
+Do remember that all these sideeffects are temporary and will gradually disappear once you are no longer taking steroids.